-Hello again, and welcome to part three of the TeleSign API series.
+Hello again, and welcome to part three of the Telesign API series.
 Last time we discussed how someone might attempt to con you using a virtual VOIP number.
-In this post we'll learn about some other ways that people try to scam you with dubious numbers and how we fight back with TeleSign Score.
+In this post we'll learn about some other ways that people try to scam you with dubious numbers and how we fight back with Telesign Intelligence.

-First, let's discuss what TeleSign Score is and then I'll tell you how it works.
-Score is an algorithm that runs a risk assessment on any phone number that might be entered into your system.
-Risky factors drive a score higher, and like a high golf score, a high TeleSign score is not a good look for a fraudster.
+First, let's discuss what Telesign Intelligence is and then I'll tell you how it works.
+Intelligence is an algorithm that runs a risk assessment on any phone number that might be entered into your system.
+Risky factors drive a score higher, and like a high golf score, a high Telesign Intelligence is not a good look for a fraudster.

 Factors that might increase one's score?
 A pre-paid phone!
 Sometimes referred to as a burner, you've likely seen these phones in your local 7/11 or in an episode of The Wire.
 Using a pre-paid phone isn't automatically disqualifying, but it puts Telesign on alert.
 What else?
 Consecutive number registrations.
 If someone were registering a lot of numbers in your system sequentially, Intelligence would swat that away like Dikembe Mutombo.
 Phones that are purchased in Los Angeles and registered in Nigeria?
 NOT TODAY!
 There are dozens of reasons Telesign might flag a number for fraud.
 Here's a fun flow chart on how it works!